Going on holiday alone is becoming more and more popular.

 For dinner, you can get a sandwich, some affordable street food or some other type of low-cost meal.

-Keep your plans flexible
+6. Keep your plans flexible to plan a budget solo trip

 The best thing about traveling alone?
 You get to make all the decisions!
 So if saving money’s in your plans, you can always make changes as you go to avoid spending more than you’re comfortable with.

 Search for stuff like “one seat only” / “one place left” deals, which airlines and other companies in this industry have difficulty getting rid of.
-This kind of deals must be taken on the spot, and they’re perfect for travelers going on budget solo trips.
+This kind of deal must be taken on the spot, and they’re perfect for travelers going on budget solo trips.
 Solo travelers have the advantage of being independent and not needing to run their plans with someone else before taking action.

 Going on a solo trip is known to be more expensive.
 But if you’re creative and keep an eye open for good deals, you can save money while going on holiday alone.
 Sky’s the limit when it comes to saving money during your budget solo trip!